Disney postpones release dates of Marvel movies, including ‘Blade,’ ‘Fantastic Four’ and ‘Deadpool 3’

-Walt Disney Co. has shut down production following the departure of Blade director Bassam Tariq in September 2022 and thus a slew of Marvel movies delayed.
+Walt Disney Co. has shut down production and delayed a slew of Marvel movies following the departure of Blade director Bassam Tariq in September 2022.
 The announcements came on 12 October as the production house is looking for someone new to helm the upcoming project.

 Since all stories and events in the Marvel universe are, in some way, connected, a delay in one film has an eventual impact on the rest of the slated projects.
 Thus, the release dates of other movies, too, have to be delayed.